Using Epoxy Coating On Limestone Countertops

 ANSWER:

-No, we do not recommend using a permanent topical coating on A limestone counter top or any stone and you cannot use them on floors.
+However, no, we do not recommend using a permanent topical coating on a

-I'll tell you why, but first let's clarify what we are talking about....
+I'll tell you why, but first, let's clarify what we are talking about...

 And applying such topical coatings to floors is out since it will completely suffocate the stone, which can lead to significant damage and deterioration of the stone.